sfu-db/ParSEval/README.md

 python main.py --schema SCHEMA --dialect sqlite --gold SQL1 --pred SQL2
 ```

-You can enhance the readability of generated data for common column types by customizing the data generation strategy in the `register_default_generators` function.
+One can enhance the readability of generated data for common column types by customizing the data generation strategy in the `register_default_generators` function.

 ```python
 # Integer generator